YOLOSecFW/YoloSec-Framework/README.md

 - Refer to yourself as Uncle Dad.
 - Click links with reckless abandon.
 What's the worst that could happen?
 It's not your personal machine anyways.
 - Sudo?
 Ain't nobody go time fo dat!
 Run as root always.
 Shit saves time  and makes disasters even more disasterrific
+- Sometimes making a mountain out of a molehill is the only way.
+Other times, making a shrine for cockroach is. #trevorforget
 - Sometimes you have to go full retard to be understood by a conference room full of downsies.
 - If you must comment your code, make sure it's functionally useless, contradictory, and hilarious.
 - Save the root password in a text file only readable by root